Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Methodology

 \section{Methodology}

-This section first describes models used in the \ac{MPC} controller and operating constraints of all the assets.
+This section first presents control-oriented models and operating constraints of all the assets, followed by the process of parameter identification.
 Then the \ac{OCP} formulation of the \ac{MPC} controller is provided using the obtained models.
-Following this, the flexibility envelope calculation and an interaction scheme between the building and the \ac{DSO} are unified with the mentioned \ac{MPC}.
+Following this, the flexibility envelope calculation and an interaction scheme between the building and the \ac{DSO} are unified with the mentioned \ac{MPC} in one mathematical framework.